xoclonholdings/zebulon-hub/replit.md

 - ✅ Port 5000 is the ONLY interface to be used - ignore Vite development server
 - ✅ VERIFIED: All localhost:5173 references completely eliminated from all files
 - ✅ CONFIRMED: Only legitimate localhost:5000 references remain for unified server
-- ✅ UPDATED: Login screen styling to match pure black background with dark gray containers
+- ✅ UPDATED: Login screen styling to pure black on black design as requested
+- ✅ ELIMINATED: All gray containers - now completely black on black interface
-- ✅ DEPLOYED: Updated styling to unified server on port 5000
+- ✅ DEPLOYED: Updated black-on-black styling to unified server on port 5000

 ## System Architecture